tonyelhabr/bdb2021/README.md

 ![tab\_t\_test\_n\_has\_same\_defender\_unadjusted](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/tab_t_test_n_has_same_defender_unadjusted.png)

-There are more insignificant results this time, 5 of the 9 tests, including all of 4 of the cases conditioned on plays not involving a targeted pick play, i.e. all other pass plays.
-Compared to the significant results for 2 of the 3 cases conditioned on the target being involved in a pick (“`EPA ~ Target Picked?
-Y"` and”`EPA ~ Pass Successful?
-N & Target Picked?
-Y"`), the implication is that the type of coverage on the targeted receiver does matter when the targeted receiver is involved in pick route combination.
-In both of these cases, the `"Same Defender?
-Y"` state has a higher EPA, indicating that man coverage on the target is not as successful in stopping targeted pick routes.
-This agrees with the implications found when observing the results of the t-tests when the condition of interest was whether the targeted receiver was picked or not.
+There are more insignificant results this time, 5 of the 9 tests.
+To highlight a few of the significant results:

+  - There is a significant difference in EPA given that the pass is successful (`"EPA | Pass Successful?
+Y`).
+The higher EPA value of `"Same Defender?
+Y"` relative to `"Same Defender?
+N"` suggests that man coverage on the targeted receiver is disadvantageous for the defense in these cases.
+Anecdotally, this may imply that man coverage is more likely to give up big plays, which most people would say without ever looking at the numbers.

+  - There is a significant difference given that the pass is successful and the targeted receiver is not involved in a pick route combination (`"EPA | Pass Successful?
+Y & Target Picked?
+N`).
+(This is like a subset of the prior result, but specific to non-pick plays.)
+Again, the implication is that man coverage is worse in these cases, which, from a defensive perspective, is not great since this is a fairly common scenario.

 Aside from the t-test implications, I wanted to point out that the sample sizes of man coverage and non-man coverage are roughly 1/3 and